 So I brought my drone down on a more recent visit, to get some videos around the forest park, and to try and capture the Bangor-Belfast train passing on the Crawfordsburn viaduct (as above).
 And at the time I accessed the country park from the small village of Crawfordsburn where a small lane leads down next to the Old Inn Crawfordsburn Hotel.
 Which sits directly above the ‘Waterfall’ of the Crawfordsburn Country park.
 And this for me is the best part of the park to explore, where there are winding tracks and tiered cliffs and climbs, which follow the river passing through Crawfordsburn Country Park.
 Then further again finds the Crawfordsburn viaduct, an elevated train track that towers into the canopies of the forest park, and just looks fascinating from beneath.
 As well as all the nice scenery that follows the walk towards the coastline (again, watch the video above).
 Alternatively, to reach the same area, it can be easily accessed by the first clearing and kerbside parking, just after the small train bridge on entering the main gate of the country park.

 Crawfordsburn Beach would likely be the best sand beach along this coastline, so it can be busy on the rare sunny summer days of the year, although it’s otherwise relatively untouched and quiet.
 However there is more to this coastline, as Crawfordsburn Country Park stretches in both directions; following the coastal path right to the old boathouse at Swinley Bay, and then a left turn leads to Helen’s Bay Beach and the old World War military station at Grey Point Fort.
 And it technically ends around 500 meters or so from the fort, when reaching another old stone boathouse towards Seahill.
 The length of the coastal walk seen in the video below (1:35 to 2:42).
 Although I probably wouldn’t bother following this far.
-However there is a handy train station in the coastal village of Helen’s Bay (station found here and timetable here) for those travelling to Crawfordsburn Country Park independently.
+However there is a handy train station in the coastal village of Helen’s Bay (station found here) for those travelling to Crawfordsburn Country Park independently.
 This walk is also part of the Bayburn Trail which I plan to share in its entirety at some point as it leads to main roads, and ultimately away from the scenic forest parks and coastlines.

 Visitor Centre & Woodlands Cafe